-10I denied myself nothing my eyes desired;

-I refused my heart no pleasure.

-My heart took delight in all my labor,

-and this was the reward for all my toil.
+10I denied myself nothing my eyes desired; I refused my heart no pleasure.
+My heart took delight in all my labor, and this was the reward for all my toil.

-11Yet when I surveyed all that my hands had done

-and what I had toiled to achieve,

-everything was meaningless, a chasing after the wind;

-nothing was gained under the sun.
+11Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun.

+What attitude to life is being challenged?
+What frustration does the writer find?
+How do these words resonate with your own life?
 When do you think pleasure crosses over the line to become an addiction?